zixiCat/config-pack/README.md

 # config-pack
 [![NPM Status](https://img.shields.io/npm/v/config-pack.svg)](https://www.npmjs.com/package/config-pack)

-My config pack, which contains some basic configurations or templates for personal use.
+Config pack, which contains some basic configurations or templates for regular use.
 Hope it can help you (in continuously update).

 ## Feature
 - [x] Support for downloading config files from this repo directly